 If surgery is ultimately planned, evaluation should also include the current nutritional and pulmonary status of the patient.

 A physical exam should start with measurements of height and weight.
 A full neurologic exam tests sensation, motor function and reflexes in the upper and lower extremities.
 Increased or decreased tone should be noted in patients with neuromuscular conditions.
 The skin should be examined for cafe-au-lait spots associated with neurofibromatosis, hair tufts or skin dimples near the sacrum associated with congenital scoliosis, and hypermobility associated with connective tissue disorders.

 Coronal and sagittal balance is assessed by observing the patient from the front and the side, to see if they are tilted to one side (coronal imbalance), or have increased or decreased lordosis or kyphosis (sagittal imbalance).
-Level shoulders and pelvis (by feeling the iliac crests and humeral heads posteriorly) should be noted.
+The examiner should also assess whether the torso is level, by palpating the iliac crests and the top of the shoulders.

 The Adams forward bend test (Figure 3) has the patient bend at the waist, reaching toward their toes while the examiner stands behind the patient, looking at the back for asymmetric axial rotation of the trunk.
 If present, this will appear as a rib prominence on one side of the back.
 When the patient bends forward with the shoulders level with the hips, a scoliometer –a device similar to a carpenter’s level, with a cutout to rest on the spine and markings to indicate the angular deviation from the horizontal– is laid to rest atop the most severe part of the deformity.
 A scoliometer reading of seven degrees or more warrants a referral to a pediatric orthopaedist.